Gravitational waves from the early universe: Primordial gravitational waves

 \subsection{Constraints from BBN and CMB}

 Big Bang nucleosynthesis (BBN) and the cosmic microwave background (CMB) are also cosmological probes.
 They help us to answer the question: ``What is the maximum fraction $\Omega_{\rm GW}/\Omega_{r}$ we can observe today?"
+The energy density due to GWs cannot be larger than the radiation density observed.
+And it also cannot be larger than the excess, $\Delta\rho_{r}=\rho_{r}^{\rm obs}-\rho_{r}^{\rm SM}$, the extra observed radiation due to neutrino species.